Corporate Law

 Full Due Diligence

-The seller’s lawyers and wider team will advise on the due diligence process and set up a data room where the required information will be uploaded to enabling the parties’ teams to manage and view the information.
+The seller’s lawyers and financial advisers will guide you on the due diligence process and set up a data room where the required information will be uploaded to enable the parties’ teams to manage and view the information.

 Asset Purchase Agreement / Share Purchase Agreement